-The original capital budget of R71.8 million for 2021/22 is R21.9 million or 44% higher than the 2020/21 Adjustments Budget, this is due to more capital allocations from national government for 2021/22.
+The original capital budget of R86.9 million for 2021/22 is R37 million or 74.1% higher than the 2020/21 Adjustments Budget, this is due to more capital allocations from national government and a loan of R15 million to be raised in 2021/22.
 The Capital Budget over the MTREF will be mainly funded from government grants and subsidies, as limited internal funding is available.
-Capital expenditure for 2022/23 will amount to R80.5 million.
+Capital expenditure for 2022/23 will amount to R130.1 million.